scalarwaves/iloa/CONTRIBUTING.md

 ### Build process

+- Mocha is the test harness and Chai is assertions
+- Test style is BDD
-Managed with npm scripts. [redrun](https://github.com/coderaiser/redrun) is my task runner.
+- Build is managed with npm scripts. [redrun](https://github.com/coderaiser/redrun) is my task runner.
 Here are the tasks:

 - **bin** - transpiles src into bin
 - **bump** - after release task, pushes version to repo and publishes npm package